 - Marketable securities – These include things like certificates of deposits (CDs) and government bonds.
 They should be redeemed within a year

-- Money market funds – These are investments whose goal is to generate interest for investors while upholding a net asset value (NAV) of $1 per share
+- Money market funds – These are investments in bank loans whose goal is to generate interest for investors while upholding a net asset value (NAV) of $1 per share

 If you are looking to invest in a small business, there are several things you need to do before you take the plunge.
 They include the following: